 How Stuff Works: What are relational databases?

-Of course, a Google or YouTube search for Relational Databases will yield many more sources for learning more about this topic.
+Of course, a Google or YouTube search for Relational Databases will yield hundreds of sources for learning more about this topic.

-Nearly everyone has had experience putting together a list of some kind—an phone list of classmates, a club member address list, or a customer list.
+Nearly everyone has had experience putting together a list of some kind—an phone list of classmates, a customer list, or a catalog of their rock collection.
 Efficient record keeping is fundamental to operating any successful organization.
 Often such lists might take the form of a simple table, especially for smaller groups.
 Consider the following list of employees for a fictional company, Acme Co.